trans/ruby.cr/README.md

-# ruby.cr
+# RUBY.CR

-Extra Ruby compatability for Crystal.
+*Ruby compatibility layer for Crystal*

 Ruby.cr facilitates porting Ruby code to Crystal.
-There are numersous minor differences between Ruby's and Crystal's API.
-These are often a source of tedium when trying to get a Ruby program to compile under Crystal.
-This project removes as many as those as possible, while making it easy to methodically "crystalize" a program bit by bit, at the coder's liesure.
+There are numerous minor differences between Ruby's and Crystal's APIs.
+These are often a source of tedium when trying to get a a port of a Ruby program to compile under Crystal.
+The intent of this project is to remove as many as these minor distinctions as possible, while making it easy to methodically *crystallize* a program, bit by bit, at the coder's leisure.

 ## Installation